City, family celebrate first home to go through lead mitigation program

 Vanlaningham and Rieper said they were thankful for the chance to participate in the lead mitigation program, commending Community Development employees for keeping communication lines open during the process.

-Anyone interested in applying for the program should visit https://www.councilbluffs-ia.gov/2358/Lead-Hazard-Reduction-Program or call City of Council Bluffs Community Development Department at (712) 890-5350.
+Anyone interested in applying for the program should visitcouncilbluffs-ia.gov/2358/Lead-Hazard-Reduction-Program or call City of Council Bluffs Community Development Department at 712-890-5350.

 Get local news delivered to your inbox!